polyaxon/polyaxon/templates/experimentation/concepts.md

 !!! info "More details"
     Please refer to the [management section](/management/introduction) for more details.

-### Organization
+### Teams

-An `Organization` provides a way to manage team/group of users, their access roles, and resources quotas.
+An `Team` provides a way to manage team/group of users, their access roles, and resources quotas.

 !!! caution
     This is still a work in progress.